agapoff/check_kubernetes/README.md

     kubectl apply -f https://raw.githubusercontent.com/agapoff/check_kubernetes/master/account.yaml

-You may also prefer to revise and tighten the RBAC role if you're not going to use all modes.
-For example you may get rid of secrets permission if you have no need to check the TLS certs.
+For mode pvc or tls you need to enable the permissions in the yaml first.
+Those two can have security implications and are thus disabled by default.

 Then in order to get the token just issue this command: